sbohlen/Take-Home-Engineering-Challenge/README.md

 ### Database setup and configuration

-This project requires an available Microsoft SQL Server for the system to query against into which the collected Taxi/Ride data must first be imported.
+This project requires an available Microsoft SQL Server into which the collected Taxi/Ride data must first be imported for the system to subsequently query against.

 To setup the necessary database, perform the following steps:

 1. Deploy Microsoft SQL Server 2019 or later [as described here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
 The choice to deploy [Azure SQL](https://azure.microsoft.com/en-us/products/azure-sql/) or on-prem (e.g., licensed, free trial, developer edition, or express edition) is entirely up to you.
-Each have difference pros and cons, but this project does not require any feature/capability that is unique to any of the various SQL Server product offerings.
+Each have difference pros and cons, but this project does not require any feature/capability that is in any way _unique_ to any of the various SQL Server product offerings.
 1. Create a new database named `takehomechallenge` on the SQL Server.
-1. Run the script located in the repository at `./sql/create_tripdata_tables.sql` to create four new tables in the new database as follows:
+1. Run the script located in the repository at `./sql/create_tripdata_tables.sql` in the database to create four new tables as follows:

    | table              | use                                                  | example direct download URL for related source data file                 |
    | ------------------ | ---------------------------------------------------- | ------------------------------------------------------------------------ |